Order Optimal Cascaded Code Distributed Computing With Low Complexity and Improved Flexibility: System Model

 \section{System Model}

-In the coded distribute computing model \cite{LMYA}, the task is to compute $Q$ output functions from $N$ input files by using $K$ computing nodes, where $Q$, $N$, and $K$ are positive integers.
-The $N$ input files are denoted by $w_1,\ldots,w_N$; the $Q$ output functions are denoted by $\phi_1,\ldots,\phi_Q$.
-For each $q\in[Q]$, we define $\mathcal{A}_q\subseteq[K]$ as the set of nodes that are assigned to compute the output function $\phi_q$, which maps all the $N$ input files into a stream
+{ As formulated in \cite{LMYA}, the end goal of the CDC model is to compute $Q$ output functions from $N$ input files using $K$ distributed computing nodes.} The $N$ input files are denoted by $w_1,\ldots,w_N$; the $Q$ output functions are denoted by $\phi_1,\ldots,\phi_Q$.
+For each $q\in[Q]$, define $\mathcal{A}_q\subseteq[K]$ to be the set of nodes that are assigned to compute the output function $\phi_q$\footnote{{ For a CDC scheme, $\mathcal{A}_q$ indicates the strategy of \textit{output function assignment}.
+In other words, each output function $\phi_q$, where $q\in[Q]$, is assigned to the subset of nodes $\mathcal{A}_q\subseteq[K]$.}}, which maps all the $N$ input files into a stream

 for some integer $E$.
 For any $q\in [Q]$ and $n\in [N]$, $g_{q,n}(\cdot)$ is called Map function and $h_q(\cdot)$ is called Reduce function.
 The parameter $v_{q,n}\triangleq g_{q,n}(w_{n})$ where $q\in [Q]$ and $n\in [N]$ is called intermediate value (IV).
-We assume that each IV has $T$ bits, for some positive $T$.
-In order to support multiple-round computing where the reduced results of the previous round are the inputs of the next round Map operation, each Reduce function is assumed to be computed by $s\in[K]$ nodes.
-The cascaded coded distributed computing problem consists of the following three phases.
+Each IV has $T$ bits for some positive $T$. { We assume that each output function is assumed to be computed by $s\in[K]$ nodes and each input file will be mapped by $r$ nodes.
+In cascaded computing, the output values will be taken as the input of the next round.
+Therefore, by letting each output function be computed by $s$ nodes, it will help reduce the communication overhead.} The CDC scheme consists of the following three phases.